UniversitaDellaCalabria/urlShortener/README.md

 ------------

 If you need additional languages add them in the variable `LANGUAGES`, in `settingslocal.py`.
 Then create the `.po` files, edit them and compile.
+Follows an example with Espanish localization:

 ````
 ./manage.py makemessages -l es